 Skip to main content

-Call DOCTORATES 4 COVID-19 presents final results
+Call 4 COVID-19 presents its final results

-FCT has announced the final results of theDOCTORATES 4 COVID-19 Call , after the prior hearing phase.
-Opened in collaboration with the Agency for Clinical Research and Biomedical Innovation (AICIB), the Call awards 50 PhD research Studentships , corresponding to a total investment of 3.5 million euros.
-The successful candidates can now sign their Studentship contract.
+The FCT announced the final results of Call DOCTORATES 4 COVID-19 Call , following the preliminary hearing phase.
+Opened in collaboration with the Agency for Clinical Research and Biomedical Innovation (AICIB), the Call 50 PhD Studentships , corresponding to a total investment of €3.5 million.
+The selected candidates can now sign their Studentship contract.

 • “Psychological impact and behavioral changes associated with the pandemic” (13 Studentships);

-• "Development of new therapies and new therapeutic approaches, including life support and personal protective equipment to combat the disease" (12 Studentships);
+• “Development of new therapies and new therapeutic approaches, including life support equipment and personal protective equipment to combat the disease” (12 Studentships);

 • “Characterization of viral infection mechanisms” (9 Studentships);

-• "Characterization of the host's cellular and serological immune response to virus infection, the impact of age and comorbidities" (2 Studentships);
+• “Characterization of the host’s cellular and serological immune response to virus infection, impact of age and comorbidities” (2 Studentships);

 • “Human-animal interaction, mechanisms of resistance and interspecies transmission of the virus, and the risk of pandemics” (1 Studentship).